barryclark/jekyll-now/_posts/2018-01-02-powershell-traceroute-usig-GraphViz.md

 so...
 I need make some separation of collecting data and process it before send to GraphViz.
 In general I've 2 possible method to collect it:
 - tracert.exe
 - Test-NetConnection -computername 8.8.8.8 -traceroute
-and I'm affraid 2nd of them are not available on my machines. so it left only to use first or both.
-Lets start from second, as easiest.
+and I'm afraid 2nd of them are not available on my machines. so it left only to use first or both.

+ok, it looks like that:

 ## See also
+*
 * https://www.the-little-things.net/blog/2013/10/06/visualize-active-directory-site-connections/
 * https://www.the-little-things.net/blog/2013/11/02/ad-audit-report-with-powershell-part-2/
 * https://confluence.slac.stanford.edu/display/IEPM/PingER+Route+Visualizer+using+Traceroutes